Benjlet/Benjlet/README.md

 My main area of specialty is in C# .NET, with a focus on Azure microservices and infrastructure CICD including Azure DevOps, NuGet, and Terraform.

-If you want to get in touch, here are my social links:
+I am also passionate about high-availability technology, having worked with systems ranging from 1980s payments mainframe through to modern Cloud Services, including migrating complex legacy codebases to a supportable modern tech stack - if you do want to get in touch and hear about these experiences or anything similar, here are my social links:

 <p>